-MISSOURI STATE BOARD OF HEALTH PLACE OF DEATH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH Village [If death occurred in a Oity hospital or institution, give its NAME instead of street and number] PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH SINGLE 8EX MARRIED MIDOWED OR DIVORCED (Month) (Write the word) (Day) DATE OF BIRTH I HEREBY CERTIFY, that Lattended deceased from (Month) (Day) (Year) AGE If LESS than I day,hrs and that death occurred, on the date stated above or__min.?
-The CAUSE OF DEATH was as follows: OCCUPATION (a) Trade, profession, or particular kind of work (b) General nature of industry. business, or establishment in which employed (or employer) BIRTHPLACE (City or town."
-State or foreign country) Contributory NAME OF (SECONDARY) FATHER BIRTHPLAGE /(Signed PARENT8 OF FATHER .
-(City or town, State or foreign country) MAIDEN NAME State the Disease Causing Death, or, in deaths from Violent Causes, state (1) Means of Injury; and (2) whether Accidental, Suicidal, or Homicidal.
-OF MOTHER LENGTH OF RESIDENCE (FOR HOSPITALS, INSTITUTIONS, TRANSIENTS, OR RECENT RESIDENTS) OF MOTHER At place In the (City or town, State or foreign country) of death. .ds.
-State Where was disease contracted If not at place of death? usual residence.
-ACE OF BURIAL OR REMOVAL (ADDRESS)
+MISSOURI STATE BOARD OF HEALTH PLACE OF DEATH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH Primary Registration District No. 57708 Ili death occurred in a City hospital or institution. give its NAME instead alexander of street and number] PERSONAL AND STATISTICAL PARTICULARS 8EX COLOR OR RACE MARRIED MICHELLE DATE OF DEATH WIDOWED OR DIVORCED (Month) (Write the word) (Day) DATE OF BIRTH I HEREBY CERTIFY, that I attended deceased from 10.1852, 191....., to (Month) that I last saw hemalive on Oct 17 If LESS than AGE I dayhrs. and that death occurred, on the date stated above, at & a.m. or___min.?
+The CAUSE OF DEATH was as follows: OCCUPATION herculasis (a) Trade, profession, or particular kind of work (b) General nature of industry, business, or establishment in which employed (or employer) BIRTHPLACE (Duration)...
+(City or town, State or foreign country) NAME OF (SECONDARY) FATHER (Duration) BIRTHPLACE OF FATHER (City or town, State or foreign country) MAIDEN NAME State the Disease Causing Death, or, in deaths from Violent Causes, state (1) Means of Injury; and (2) whether Accidental, Suiridal, or Homicidal.
+OF MOTHER LENGTH OF RESIDENCE (FOR HOSPITALS, INSTITUTIONS, TRANSIENTS, OR BIRTHPLACE RECENT RESIDENTS) OF MOTHER At place (City or town, State or foreign country) of death.
+Where was disease contracted if not atplace of death?
+DATE OF BURIAL